jjgrainger/wp-custom-post-type-class/README.md

 `slug` - the permalink slug for the post type (plural, lowercase, hyphens)

-you pass these names through the first parameter as an array like so
+you pass these names through the first parameter as an array like so:

 ```php
 $people = new CPT(array(